Republican congressman indicted on charges of lying to the FBI

-Federal prosecutors announced an indictment Tuesday against Rep. Jeff Fortenberry, accusing the Republican congressman of lying to investigators probing a foreign contribution to his 2016 campaign.
+Federal prosecutors announced an indictment Tuesday against Rep. Jeff Fortenberry of Nebraska, accusing the Republican congressman of lying to investigators probing a foreign contribution to his 2016 campaign.

 Billionaire Gilbert Chagoury, a Nigerian citizen, funnelled $30,000 in contributions through other people to Mr. Fortenberry, prosecutors said.
 They said the congressman learned of the donations but tried to cover them up.